IchsanR/mamarecipe-frontend-v1/README.md

 ## About The Project

 Mama recipe is the web application that you can post your delicious recipe.
-You can create your account and start posting your recipe, you can also liked a reciepe.
+You can create your account and start posting your recipe.
+Users are able to save and like any recipes they find interesting and it will be shown in their profile.
 This website uses React JS and React Redux for the frontend development.

 ### Project Structure